daviderovell0/usi-lab-group/content/authors/sham/index.md

   - Grad Students
 ---

 Shamiek is a PhD student advised by Prof. Patrick Eugster at the Swystems Lab in Università della Svizzera Italiana (USI).
-His research is centered around ensuring security of distributed systems, with a particular focus on large-scale data processing applications, through the design and use of a novel security-aware programming language.
+His research is centered around ensuring security of distributed systems through the design and use of a novel security-aware programming language.